NetSecQuin/PSTexporter/README.md

 # PSTexporter
-Export/Extract all attachments from a Microsoft PST file.
+Export/Extract all attachments from all Microsoft .pst file(s) present in a directory.

 ### Background